nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 1. User executes `module list`\
    i. `Click` receives user's input.\
    ii. `Parser` calls `parser.parseCommand(userInput)` to parse user's input into a `Command`.
-2. Creating `CapEditInfoCommand` object.
+2. Create `CapEditInfoCommand` object.
-3. Executing command.\
+3. Execute command.\
    i. `CapEditInfoCommand` calls `ui.printMessage()` to print the `GET_CAP_QUESTION` to the user\
    ii. `CapEditInfoCommand` gets the current CAP from the user.
 If the CAP is illegal, `CapEditInfoCommand` throws `IllegalCurrentCapException`\
    iii. `CapEditInfoCommand` calls `ui.printMessage()` to print the `GET_MC_QUESTION` to the user\